-We have one opening for a position in Southern California (Bakersfield, Riverside, San Bernardino, Los Angeles, Orange County, or San Diego).
+(CLOSED) We have one opening for a Senior Advocate.
+This position is available in our Oakland, Los Angeles, or San Diego offices.

 All applicants must complete this short survey link.
 No exceptions.